dmcginley/project2-chart-my-data/README.md

 - [How to Parse CSV String in Javascript with Papaparse JS](https://www.youtube.com/watch?v=s6SgVjIvIV8&list=PLPZlbsSRAxIpfL9s3LPCXqllojDEqxAXl&index=11) - using PapaParse.

 - [How to Create a Chart with a Remote CSV File with Chart JS](https://www.youtube.com/watch?v=HFAjrai-d58)

 ## Content
-The how to use text on the home page.
+The "how to use" text on the home page, (Toggle Between Bar Or Line Chart section).

 class = **"note-text-container"**
 [Bar Graph vs Line Graph *from https://www.smartdraw.com*](https://www.smartdraw.com/bar-graph/#:~:text=data%20over%20time.-,Bar%20Graph%20vs%20Line%20Graph,differences%20in%20data%20among%20groups.)

+Image of cat for error message downloaded from [pexels](https://www.pexels.com/photo/photo-of-orange-tabby-cat-with-red-handkerchief-1741205/).